BayAreaMetro/tm2py-utils/tm2py_utils/docs/contributing.md

 # Contributing to tm2py-utils

 Thank you for contributing to tm2py-utils!
-This guide helps you add summaries, dashboard visualizations, and other features.
+This guide helps you add summaries, validation checks, and other features.

 ## Development Setup